ErikASD/simpyle-xmr-processor/README.md

 # simpyle-xmr-processor
-A simple Monero (XMR) payment proccessor that credits accounts using a pgp login system
+A simple Monero (XMR) payment processor that credits accounts using a pgp login system

 GnuPG and monero wallet rpc Required: